keithjgrant/Taming-CSS/README.md

 ## Publishing

-I am releasing these books here as drafts, free to read.
+For now, I am releasing these books here as drafts, free to read.
 I would like to eventually publish them, but I need to first prove to myself I can stick with it through the end.
-I have a long trail of unfinished side projects, and this is a side project.
+I have a long trail of unfinished side projects.

 ## Contributing